Information Related to the California Consumer Privacy Act (“CCPA”)

 We use your personal information in order to provide the highest level of customer service to you and to properly service your mortgage loan.
 We do not sell your information to any other party.

 No. Nor do we have any plans to do so.
-Before we could do so, we would need to provide you with a disclosure and provide you an easy “Do Not Sell My Info” button on our website for you to opt-out of the future sale of your personal information.
+Before we could do so, we would need to provide you with a disclosure and provide you an easy “Do Not Sell or Share My Info” button on our website for you to opt-out of the future sale or sharing of your personal information.

 Is all of my information subject to the CCPA?